fgregg/scraping-intro/README.md

     r=Specific&p=20122&m=0160001&c=000&t=00&x=95&y=12

-We are saying to some program on their end, 'please give me the resource that corresponds to a request with the following parameters.'
+We are saying to some program on their end, 'Give me the resource that corresponds to a request with the following parameters.'

     r : Specific